Trvise/MlOpps/QUICKSTART.md

-# 🚀 Quick Start Guide
+# Quick Start Guide

-Get RoboML Console up and running in 5 minutes!
+Get The Vortex up and running in 5 minutes.

 ## Step 1: Install Dependencies